ppy/osu-wiki/wiki/Tournaments/OWC/2018/en.md

 ### Mappool instructions

 1. There will be 1 mappool for the Group Stage, 1 mappool for Round 16, 1 mappool for the Quarterfinals, 1 mappool for the Semifinals, 1 mappool for the Finals **and 1 mappool for the Grand Finals**.
-2. Each mappool consists of 5 brackets: NoMod, [Hidden](/wiki/Game_modifier/Hidden), [HardRock](/wiki/Game_modifier/Hard_Rock), [DoubleTime](/wiki/Game_modifier/Double_Time) and FreeMod.
+2. Each mappool consists of 5 brackets: NoMod, [Hidden](/wiki/Game_modifier/Hidden), [Hard Rock](/wiki/Game_modifier/Hard_Rock), [Double Time](/wiki/Game_modifier/Double_Time) and FreeMod.
 3. Each mappool has a specific size depending on the stage.
    - **The group stage mappool will have 4 Nomod maps and 2 maps for each of the brackets.**
    - **The round of 16 and quarterfinals mappool will have 4 Nomod maps and 3 maps for each of the brackets.**
    - **The semifinals, finals and grand finals mappool will have 5 Nomod maps and 3 maps for each of the brackets.**
 4. Each mappool has one tiebreaker.
 5. The NoMod bracket will be played with no mods activated at all.
-6. The Hidden, HardRock and DoubleTime bracket will be played with the respective mod activated by all current players.
+6. The Hidden, Hard Rock and Double Time bracket will be played with the respective mod activated by all current players.
 7. The FreeMod bracket will have FreeMod activated.
-   - Possible mod choices are Hidden, HardRock and Hidden+HardRock.
+   - Possible mod choices are Hidden, Hard Rock and Hidden+Hard Rock.
    - When playing a FreeMod map, at least 2 players of each team must have at least one mod activated.
 For the remaining players, activating mods is optional.
 8. The tiebreaker will be played under FreeMod conditions.
    - When playing the tiebreaker, no one needs to have a mod activated.